Connecting to Data

 Most business applications use a "forms over data" model.
-Forms, which are called screens in LightSwitch, display and update data that’s stored in a database.
-You already know how to display and update data from the local LightSwitch database.
-In real-world applications, you want to connect to data in an external database.
+Forms, which are called screens in LightSwitch, display and update data that is stored in a database.
+You already know how to display and update data stored in the local LightSwitch database.
+In real world applications, you want to connect to existing data in an external database.
 The first step is to specify a connection to that database.

 To attach to a data source

-In Solution Explorer, choose the Data Sources node.
+In Solution Explorer, select the Data Sources node.

-On the menu bar, choose Project, Add Data Source.
+On the Project menu, click Add Data Source.

 The Attach Data Source wizard opens.

-In the Attach Data Source wizard, choose OData Service, and then choose Next.
+In the Attach Data Source wizard, click Database and then click Next.

-The NorthwindEntitiesData data source is added to the project, and entities are created for Customers, Orders, Order_Details.
+The NorthwindData data source is added to the project and entities are created for Customers, Orders, and Order_Details.

-In this procedure, you established a connection to the Northwind sample database, which was exposed through an Open Data Protocol (OData) service.
-For your own applications, you must know the name of the database or service that you want to access and the address of the server where it’s hosted.
+In this procedure you established a connection to the Northwind sample SQL Server database.
+For your own applications, you have to know the name of the database that you want to access and the name and path of the server where it is hosted.

 You also need permission to access and modify the database.
-Permissions are usually based on either Windows credentials (your Windows logon ID) or custom credentials that the database administrator assigns.
+Permissions are usually based on either Windows Authentication (your Windows logon ID) or SQL Server Authentication.
+SQL Server Authentication requires a user name and password that are assigned by the database administrator.

-In the Attach Data Source wizard, you could have chosen Database, SharePoint, or WCF RIA Service as a data source.
-For a LightSwitch application, you can use data from a database such as SQL Server, from a SharePoint list, or from a Windows Communication Foundation Rich Internet Application (WCF RIA) service that’s designed for LightSwitch and hosted on a web server.
+In the Attach Data Source wizard, you could have chosen SharePoint or WCF RIA Service as a data source.
+LightSwitch enables you to use data from a SharePoint List or from a Windows Communication Foundation Rich Internet Application (WCF RIA) service designed for LightSwitch and hosted on a Web server.